 Consider Therapy - in some cases, engaging is the above tasks is not enough to overcome low self-esteem, especially if the belief is deeply ingrained because of past traumatic experiences.
-Getting help from a mental health professional can help you understand the root of the problem, how certain factors in your life may be contributing to your low self-esteem and explore ways you can overcome your negative outlook.
+Getting help from a mental health professional can help you understand the root of the problem, how certain factors in your life may be contributing to your low self-esteem and explore ways you can overcome your negative thoughts.

 Seeing a loved one suffer with depression is not an easy sight and at times can cause YOU to feel hopeless.
 For some individuals, depression can be debilitating and painful, making even the thought of getting help seem impossible.
-Trying to help someone who is depressed can be exhausting and met with many barriers but if armed with knowledge, it may help make the process easier.
-Below are a few suggestions on things to consider if you are trying to help someone you know.
+Trying to help someone who is depressed can be exhausting and met with many barriers.
+Arming yourself with knowledge, however, may help make the process easier.
+Below are a few suggestions of things to consider if you are trying to help someone you know.

 Learn about Depression - there are many misconceptions about depression.
-Believing a person is lazy, weak and/or not interested in getting better are a few perceptions that individuals can have.
+Believing a person is lazy, weak and/or not interested in getting better are a few perceptions that individuals may have.
 Depression, is in fact, a common disorder that can be caused by a combination of genetic, biological, environmental and psychological factors.
-Generally speaking, interventions like medications, psychotherapy, etc., are needed in order to help alleviate symptoms.
+Generally speaking, interventions like medications, psychotherapy, and social support are needed in order to help alleviate symptoms.